Philanthropy

 Read the UNH Today story on Jo Lamprey's Support

-To say that Jo has played a transformational role at the UNH Sustainability Institute over the last 12 years is an understatement.
+To say that Jo played a transformational role at the UNH Sustainability Institute is an understatement.

 In life, Jo was a trailblazer and a changemaker.
 Lamprey joined the family energy business after a successful leadership career in health consulting in 2000.
 She was struck by the sobering science that a large portion of the country’s greenhouse gas, one of the main drivers of the climate change crisis, was coming from the residential oil sector.
 Jo saw the situation as both an opportunity and a challenge and set on a strategy to grow the business without feeding the problem.
 The company was so successful in promoting greater energy efficiency that it was the first in New England to be named an Energy Star Retail Partner in 2008.